PaulLeCam/react-leaflet/README.md

 ### Events

 Leaflet exposes its own events, different from React.
-You can listen to them using React-Leaflet by adding a callback to a property prefixed by `onLeaflet` or simply `on`.
-Ex: `<Map onLeafletMoveend={this.handleMoveend}>...</Map>`.
+You can listen to them using React-Leaflet by adding a callback to a property prefixed by `on`.
+Ex: `<Map onMoveend={this.handleMoveend}>...</Map>`.
 Check Leaflet documentation for the events associated to each component.

 ### Components